dotnet/docs/docs/machine-learning/tutorials/object-detection-onnx.md

 ![](./media/object-detection-onnx/model-output-description.png)

 The model segments an image into a `13 x 13` grid, where each grid cell is `32px x 32px`.
-Each grid cell contains 125 elements within it that correspond to 5 areas in an image which are believed to contain an object, also known as bounding boxes.
-Each of these bounding boxes stores 25 elements of information to describe itself:
+Each grid cell contains 5 potential object bounding boxes.
+A bounding box has  25 elements:

 - `x` the x position of the bounding box center relative to the grid cell it's associated with.
 - `y` the yposition of the bounding box center relative to the grid cell it's associated with.